radixdlt/docs/arch/c4_container.md

 # Security

-Our belowed RadixCore is implemented in Java.
-Java is great and all that but it is not the best tool for all problems and purposes.
+Our beloved RadixCore is implemented in Java.
 To protect the RadixCore, we have introduced some specialised Containers (Reverse Proxy, Rate Limiter) in front of it.

-Correctly implemented OCI Containers improves security vs. running the app directly on the host machine.
+Correctly implemented OCI Containers improve security vs. running the app directly on the host machine.
 It is also possible to run OCI Containers on hypervisors with tools like [Kata Containers](https://katacontainers.io/), which improves isolation between Containers and Host even further.

 # Core Node System Containers